List of Good Trouble characters: Callie Adams Foster

 Callie Adams Foster (portrayed by Maia Mitchell; seasons 1–4), is a recent graduate of UCSD Law School and Mariana's adopted sister.

-She leaves to join the ACLU in Washington, D.C. in the second episode of season 4, though she has spoken to Mariana occasionally through web chat.
+She leaves to join the ACLU in Washington, D.C., in the second episode of season 4, though she has spoken to Mariana occasionally through web chat.

+Callie returned to the Coiterie in season five to support Mariana after Evan was shot by Silas Thompson's minion Adam and give her advice when she is made the acting CEO of Speckulate.
+A flashback revealed that Jamie has proposed to her.
+Callie then accompanied her mothers and Jamie in attending a Coiterie Thanksgiving.
+She accepts Jamie's marriage proposal.

 Mariana Adams Foster

 Mariana Adams Foster (portrayed by Cierra Ramirez) is a software engineer and Callie's adopted sister who recently graduated from MIT.

 Malika Williams

 Malika Williams (portrayed by Zuri Adele) is a bartender and political activist who lives with Callie and Mariana in the Coterie.

 Alice Kwan

 Alice Kwan (portrayed by Sherry Cola) is the building manager of The Coterie apartment building.

 Gael Martinez

 Gael Martinez (portrayed by Tommy Martinez) is a bisexual graphic designer and artist who falls for Callie.

 Judge Curtis Wilson

 Judge Curtis Wilson (portrayed by Roger Bart; seasons 1–2, guest season 3) is a conservative judge for whom Callie worked as a clerk.